Datasilk/Core/README.md

 ## Page Requests

-All page request URLs are mapped to controllers that inherit the `Datasilk.Core.Web.Controller` class.
+All page request URLs are mapped to controllers that inherit the `Datasilk.Core.Web.IController` interface.
 For example, the URL `http://localhost:7770/products` would map to the class `MyProject.Controllers.Products`.
 Each controller contains one method, `Render`, which is used to serve a web page to the user's web browser.

 **/Views/Home/home.html**
 ```